SmailikHappy/smailikhappy.github.io/_posts/2025-04-12-Slime_mold_tool.md

 ### Unreal Geometry Script

 I have used [Geometry Script](https://dev.epicgames.com/documentation/en-us/unreal-engine/geometry-scripting-users-guide-in-unreal-engine) plugin to generate the mesh.
 It is very similar to blender geometry nodes.

-> The generation algorithm is not completely done yet.
-{: .prompt-danger}